carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

 As we can see in the output we need 8000000000bytes=8G in RAM to run kraken2, and seems that we do not have them.
 In fact, if we consult our memory with `free -b` we can see that we only have `135434240bytes`, and we wont be able to run kraken2 in this machine.

 For that reason, we precomputed in a more powerful machine the taxonomy assignation of this reads.
-The command that was run was in fact not with FASTQ files, kraken2 can also be run after the assembly process, in this case the input is a fasta file, the one that we assembled with metaSPAdes.
-In a more powerful machine we would first copy our assembly into this directory and run kraken2.
-Output files in this command are also `JP4DA.kraken` and `JP4DA_kraken.report`.
+The command that was run was in fact not with FASTQ files, kraken2 can also be run after the assembly process, in this case the input is a FASTA file of assembled contigs (`JP4D.fasta`).
+In the powerful machine, after we assembled th metagenome for this sample, we copied our assembly into our working directory and run kraken2.
+Output files in this command are also `JP4D.kraken` and `JP4D_kraken.report`.
+(Do not run the next commands, the results are already in the taxonomy directory).
 ~~~
-$ cp ../../data/assembly_JP4D/JP4D_contigs.fasta JP4D.fasta
+$ cp ../../assembly/JP4D.fasta .
-$ kraken2 --db minikraken2_v2_8GB_201904_UPDATE --fasta-input  JP4D_contigs.fasta --threads 12 --output JP4D.kraken --report JP4D_kraken.report
+$ kraken2 --db minikraken2_v2_8GB_201904_UPDATE --fasta-input JP4D.fasta --threads 12 --output JP4D.kraken --report JP4D_kraken.report
 ~~~
 {: .bash}